Ailey-Prmil/Warehouse-Mangement-System_MVP/README.md

 If one want to remove all the data in the date base, run `docker-compose -f docker/docker-compose.yaml down -v`

+If one want to keep the data, remove the tag `-v`

 > This command will remove the volume of db_data for consistent data.
 >
 > The database only run the init.sql file only when the volume/image first created.